Vinni0627/Schedule1-Reverse-Search/README.md

 # Schedule1-Reverse-Search

 **Schedule1-Reverse-Search** is a Python application designed to determine the sequence of items required to achieve specific desired effects.
-This tool is particularly useful for scenarios where understanding the reverse mapping from effects to items is essential.

 The project was developed using [Cursor.ai](https://www.cursor.so/).

 ## Version Compatibility